Climate change in Germany: Agriculture

 Warming in Germany has affected some parts of the German agricultural industry.
 In particular, warming since at least 1988 in the Southwest wine-growing regions has caused a decline in the output of ice wine, a product particularly vulnerable to warming.
 In 2019, almost no ice wine was produced due to lack of sufficiently cold days.

 A key reason why the state of Mecklenburg-Western Pomerania is particularly vulnerable to climate change among northern provinces is that it is a relatively poor region of Germany with a large agricultural sector.

-Health impacts
+Health effects

 Many Rhineland provinces and regions are heavily built-up, creating a heat island effect.
 In addition, urban areas are rapidly aging along with the rest of Germany.
 This increases the severity and frequency of heatwaves which can be dangerous for vulnerable populations such as the elderly.

 Flooding

 A November 2020 simulation published in the KN Journal of Cartography and Geographic Information found that using Representative Concentration Pathway (RCP) scenarios 4.5 and 8.5, between 5477 and 626,880 people would be affected by flooding due to sea-level rise in Northern Germany.
 The bulk of the difference stems from whether the dikes will breach or not.